sampourcyrous/Invasion-1945-Game/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/e9qlhDmNMjI/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

+# Game Features
+- Infinite background
+- Enemy AI spawns randomly and shoots at player
+- Player has 2 weapons.
+2 powerful weapons with limited ammunition and a weak weapon with unlimited ammunition
+- The game has 2 enemy waves, an obstacle level and a final boss

 This project could not have been done without the hard work and dedication of my group members:

 - Zubair Baig @zubairbaig